Protests, vigils around US decry white supremacist rally | New Country 923

-NEW YORK (AP) — Protesters decrying hatred and racism planned to converge Sunday in front of President Donald Trump’s New York home and elsewhere around the country, saying they felt compelled to counteract the white supremacist rally that spiraled into deadly violence in Virginia.
+SEATTLE (AP) — Protesters decrying hatred and racism converged around the country on Sunday, saying they felt compelled to counteract the white supremacist rally that spiraled into deadly violence in Virginia.

-The planned gatherings spanned from a march to Trump Tower in New York to a candlelight vigil in Florida to a rally in a public square in Cleveland.
+The gatherings spanned from a march to President Donald Trump’s home in New York to candlelight vigils in several cities.
+In Seattle, police arrested three men and confiscated weapons as Trump supporters and counter-protesters converged downtown.

 “It has to be confronted,” said Dix, a New Yorker who spoke by phone from Charlottesville Sunday afternoon.
-He’d gone there to witness and deplore the white nationalist rally on a Saturday that spiraled into bloodshed.
+He had gone there to witness and deplore the white nationalist rally on a Saturday that spiraled into bloodshed.

-Meanwhile, dozens of people carrying signs with such messages as “White Supremacy Is Terrorism” and “Another Suburban Mom Against White Supremacy” were rallying in Greenville, South Carolina, video footage from The Greenville News showed.

-Organizer Todd May, a Clemson University professor, said the goal is to show the targets of white supremacist rhetoric that “they’re not alone.”
+In Seattle, a rally previously planned for Sunday by the conservative pro-Trump group known as Patriot Prayer drew hundreds of counter protesters.

+A barricade separated the two groups as police officers stood by dressed in black riot gear.
+At one intersection, police ordered crowds to disperse.
+Police said they used pepper spray and blast balls to disperse crowds after fireworks were thrown at officers.
+In a statement police say they observed some people in the counter protest carrying axe handles and two-by fours-as they infiltrated the hundreds of peaceful demonstrators.

 Charlottesville descended into violence Saturday after neo-Nazis, skinheads, Ku Klux Klan members and other white nationalists gathered to “take America back” and oppose plans to remove a Confederate statue in the Virginia college town, and hundreds of other people came to protest the rally.
 The groups clashed in street brawls, with hundreds of people throwing punches, hurling water bottles and beating each other with sticks and shields.

-Eventually, a car rammed into a peaceful crowd of anti-white-nationalist protesters, killing a woman.
-A state police helicopter monitoring the events crashed into the woods, killing two troopers.
-In all, dozens of people were injured.
-The cause of the crash is under investigation.
+Eventually, a car rammed into a peaceful crowd of anti-white-nationalist protesters, killing 32-year-old Heather Heyer.
+A Virginia State Police helicopter deployed in a large-scale response to the violence then crashed into the woods outside of town.
+Both troopers on board died.

+A crowd gathered on the street where the crash happened for a vigil Sunday evening.
+They sang “Amazing Grace” and prayed around piles of flowers that mark the spot where Heyer was killed.

 Prominent white nationalist Richard Spencer, who attended the rally, denied all responsibility for the violence.
 He blamed the counter-protesters and police.